AdobeDocs/commerce-admin.en/help/catalog/search.md

 >[!TIP]
 >
->[Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) delivers a lightning fast, super-relevant, and intuitive search experience and is available for Adobe Commerce at no additional charge.
+>[Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) delivers a fast, super-relevant, and intuitive search experience and is available for Adobe Commerce at no additional charge.
 This section describes the standard search functionality that might differ from Live Search.

 Research shows that people who use search are more likely to make a purchase than those who rely on navigation alone.
 In fact, according to some studies, people who use search are nearly twice as likely to make a purchase.